 Let me just start by saying that a strong timeline is the single most important aspect in having a stress-free, relaxing wedding day.
 Knowing exactly when & where everything is going to happen throughout your day should be decided weeks in advance.
 For those of you who are Type A, this is probably music to your ears.
 For those that love spontaneity and hate planning, bear with me.
 A wedding day timeline benefits everyone!

 In this post, I’m going to focus on planning your timeline according to wedding photos, which, surprisingly, will dictate the timing of much of your day.
 However, there are a lot of non-photography elements of a timeline that are also important.
-If you’re working with a wedding planner (which I highly recommend), he/she will create a wedding day timeline for you that will outline every part of the entire wedding weekend, including vendor coordinating.
-I highly recommend at least hiring a day-of coordinator to help you manage this!
+If you’re working with a wedding planner (which I highly recommend . . . more on that later), he/she will create a wedding day timeline for you that will outline every part of the entire wedding weekend, including vendor coordinating.

 Before we can make any decisions about timing for your wedding day, you’ll need to look at the non-negotiable schedule for your day.
 Have you booked an official start and end time for your ceremony?
 Does your reception require you to end at a certain time?
 Are you 100% against a first look?
 These factors should be at the forefront of your mind early on, as they will dictate the rest of the timing for your day.